luxonis/depthai-hardware/DM1097_DepthAI_Compute_Module_4/README.md

 # Getting started
 The BW1097 accepts 5V (+/-10%) from a 5.5m x 2.5mm barrel jack.
 Raspberry PI USB boot can be accessed by setting a header jumper, which allows initial flash of eMMC on CM4.
 Alternatively the microSD slot can be used with a bootable system image.

 The reset button resets the Luxonis DepthAI SoM only.
 To reset the CM4/CM4 Lite, ground the `RUN` header via to the `GND` header via.
-To shutdown Bluetooth/WiFi, the `BT/WIFI_DISABLE` header can be used with ground on center pin.
+To shutdown Bluetooth/WiFi, the `BT/WIFI_DISABLE` header can be used with `GND` on center pin.
 To protect writing to EEPROM, gound `WP` header via to the `GND` header via.

 All those headers are not populated by default, but can be added allowing those features.